Astronomy: Gamma-ray

+Non-electromagnetic observation

-In addition to electromagnetic radiation, a few other events originating from great distances may be observed from the Earth.
+Some events originating from great distances may be observed from the Earth using systems that do not rely on electromagnetic radiation.

 In neutrino astronomy, astronomers use heavily shielded underground facilities such as SAGE, GALLEX, and Kamioka II/III for the detection of neutrinos.
 The vast majority of the neutrinos streaming through the Earth originate from the Sun, but 24 neutrinos were also detected from supernova 1987A.
 Cosmic rays, which consist of very high energy particles (atomic nuclei) that can decay or be absorbed when they enter the Earth's atmosphere, result in a cascade of secondary particles which can be detected by current observatories.
-Some future neutrino detectors may also be sensitive to the particles produced when cosmic rays hit the Earth's atmosphere.

-Gravitational-wave astronomy is an emerging field of astronomy that employs gravitational-wave detectors to collect observational data about distant massive objects.
+Gravitational-wave astronomy employs gravitational-wave detectors to collect observational data about distant massive objects.
 A few observatories have been constructed, such as the Laser Interferometer Gravitational Observatory LIGO.
 LIGO made its first detection on 14 September 2015, observing gravitational waves from a binary black hole.
 A second gravitational wave was detected on 26 December 2015 and additional observations should continue but gravitational waves require extremely sensitive instruments.

 The combination of observations made using electromagnetic radiation, neutrinos or gravitational waves and other complementary information, is known as multi-messenger astronomy.

 Astrometry and celestial mechanics

-One of the oldest fields in astronomy, and in all of science, is the measurement of the positions of celestial objects.
+One of the oldest fields in astronomy, and in all of science, is the measurement of the positions of celestial objects known as astrometry.
 Historically, accurate knowledge of the positions of the Sun, Moon, planets and stars has been essential in celestial navigation (the use of celestial objects to guide navigation) and in the making of calendars.
 Careful measurement of the positions of the planets has led to a solid understanding of gravitational perturbations, and an ability to determine past and future positions of the planets with great accuracy, a field known as celestial mechanics.
-More recently the tracking of near-Earth objects will allow for predictions of close encounters or potential collisions of the Earth with those objects.

 The measurement of stellar parallax of nearby stars provides a fundamental baseline in the cosmic distance ladder that is used to measure the scale of the Universe.
 Parallax measurements of nearby stars provide an absolute baseline for the properties of more distant stars, as their properties can be compared.
 Measurements of the radial velocity and proper motion of stars allow astronomers to plot the movement of these systems through the Milky Way galaxy.
-Astrometric results are the basis used to calculate the distribution of speculated dark matter in the galaxy.

-During the 1990s, the measurement of the stellar wobble of nearby stars was used to detect large extrasolar planets orbiting those stars.